neo4j-drivers/testkit/README.md

 python3 run_all.py
 ```

-This test runs the `main.py` overriding the enviroment variables
+This test runs the `main.py` overriding the environment variables
 `TEST_DRIVER_NAME` and `TEST_DRIVER_REPO` with correct values for each driver.
-The others enviroment variables will be used by `main.py` as usual.
+The other environment variables will be passed on to `main.py` as usual.

 ## Running stress test suite against a running Neo4j instance